Train track maps on graphs of groups: Train Track Maps

 The topological representative $f\colon\mathcal{G} \to \mathcal{G}$ is a reduction for $\varphi$ unless $\mathcal{G}$ has an invariant contractible forest.
 Since thistles have contractible subgraphs, there are a few possibilities.
-If there is a family of edges $e_1,\dotsc,e_m$ with $e_i \in \mathbb{G}^i$ and $f(e_i) = e_{i+1}$ with indices mod $m$, we may collapse each of these edges.
-Likewise if some edge of $\mathbb{G}^{m+1}$ is sent to itself, we may collapse it.
+If there is a family of non-loop edges $e_1,\dotsc,e_m$ with $e_i \in \mathbb{G}_i$ and $f(e_i) = e_{i+1}$ with indices mod $m$, we may collapse each of these edges.
+(Note that up to equivalence, if $f(e_i) = e_{i+1}$ as a map of graphs, then $f(e_i) = e_{i+1}$ as a map of graphs of groups.)
+Likewise if some non-loop edge of $\mathbb{G}_{m+1}$ is sent to itself, we may collapse it.
 If each $c_i = 1 \in F$, then the $E_i$ also form an invariant forest that is contractible if the subgraph they span contains at most one vertex with vertex group some $A_i$.
-After all these forest collapsings, the only worry is that $F^{m+1}$ has complexity zero and the $E_i$ would be collapsed, leaving $G$ as the only $f$-invariant subgraph.
-In this case, choose $A$ an edge of $\mathbb{G}^1$ sharing an initial vertex with $E_1$, and change $f$ via a homotopy with support in $E_1$ so that $f(E_1) = f(A)f(\bar A)E_2$, then fold the initial segment of $E_1$ mapping to $f(A)$ with all of $A$.
+After all these forest collapsings, the only worry is that $F^{m+1}$ has nonpositive complexity and the $E_i$ would be collapsed, leaving $G$ as the only $f$-invariant subgraph.
+In this case, choose $A$ an edge of $\mathbb{G}_1$ sharing an initial vertex with $E_1$, and change $f$ via a homotopy with support in $E_1$ so that $f(E_1) = f(A)f(\bar A)E_2$, then fold the initial segment of $E_1$ mapping to $f(A)$ with all of $A$.
 The resulting graph is combinatorially identical to $\mathcal{G}$ but the markings differ.
 Now $f(E_1) = f(\bar A)E_2$ and $f(E_k) = \bar AE_1$, so the $E_i$ no longer form an invariant forest. \end{proof}